BlackAnon22/BlockChain_Hacking/ethernaut_ctf/force.md

 }
 ```
-The `drawFunds` contract transfers Ether to a specified address upon deployment and then self-destructs, ensuring the funds are sent and the contract is destroyed.
+The `sendFunds` contract transfers Ether to a specified address upon deployment and then self-destructs, ensuring the funds are sent and the contract is destroyed.

 Lets get the contract address